 What is Congenital Diaphragmatic Hernia (CDH)?

-CDH is a fetal abnormality that occurs very early in pregnancy (10-12 weeks), when the baby’s diaphragm does not form properly.
+CDH is a fetal abnormality that occurs very early in pregnancy (10-12 weeks) when the baby’s diaphragm does not form properly.
 An opening in the diaphragm leads to contents of the abdomen—such as the stomach, small intestine, spleen, liver, or kidney—developing in the chest cavity instead of the abdomen.
-The hernia usually occurs on the left side, but can also occur in the right side.
+The hernia usually occurs on the left side, but can also occur on the right side.
 The displaced organs prevent the lungs from developing properly.

 CDH is rare, occurring in 1 out of 2,500 to 3,000 births.
 It varies in severity from very severe, causing immediate distress, to mild, causing no neonatal effect at all.
 CDH is not related to anything the mother did or did not do during pregnancy.